Fitzgerald Wintour

 Major-General Fitzgerald Wintour (30 December 1860 – 18 June 1949) was a British Army officer who served in the Queen's Own Royal West Kent Regiment and the Royal Norfolk Regiment.
 Wintour was commissioned in the British Army in 1880 and fought in the Anglo-Egyptian War, the Mahdist War, the Tochi Expedition, the Second Boer War, and in World War I. He was made a Companion of the Order of the Bath and a Commander of the Order of the British Empire for his military service.
-Wintour was the father of newspaper editor Charles Wintour and of Cordelia James, Baroness James of Rusholme.
-He was the grandfather of Dame Anna Wintour and Patrick Wintour.
+Wintour was the father of newspaper editor Charles Wintour and of Cordelia James, Baroness James of Rusholme and the grandfather of Dame Anna Wintour and Patrick Wintour.

 Early life and family

 Fitzgerald Wintour was born in 1860 to Rev. Fitzgerald Wintour and Isabel Milnes Gaskell.
 He was the grandson of Mary Wynn Williams-Wynn, the daughter of Charles Williams-Wynn, and Conservative politician James Milnes Gaskell of Thornes House, Wakefield, Yorkshire, and of Wenlock Abbey, Much Wenlock, Shropshire.
 His maternal great-grandfather was Sir Watkin Williams-Wynn, 4th Baronet and his great-great grandfather was British prime minister George Grenville.
 Wintour was the nephew of Liberal politician Charles Milnes Gaskell.